Overview

 Click Start Recording.

-Stepshots begins capturing your interactions on the current site, including:
+Stepshots begins capturing your interactions on the current site as discrete steps:

 - Typing